ugap-D2/Dots/fastfetch/README.md

-The fastfetch config file was acquired from this repo: https://github.com/harilvfs/fastfetch/tree/old-days My config includes the Red Hat logo however instead of the system default logo
+The fastfetch config file was acquired from: https://github.com/xerolinux/xero-layan-git My config includes the Red Hat logo however instead of the system default logo